viamrobotics/docs/docs/tutorials/projects/guardian.md

 {{% /tab %}}
 {{< /tabs >}}

-Navigate to your [robot's Control tab](/fleet/machines/#control) to test the transform camera.
+Navigate to your [machine's Control tab](/fleet/machines/#control) to test the transform camera.
 Click on the transform camera panel and toggle the camera on, then point your camera at a person or pet to test if the vision service detects them.
 You should see bounding boxes with labels around different objects.